-Performance and scaling of a Bubble app are heavily impacted by how the app is built.
-The less data being fetched, the faster the performance: a page often needs to fetch some data on page load; a page that fetches 100 things on page load will load faster than a page that fetches 1 million data items.
+The performance and scaling of a Bubble app are heavily impacted by how the app is built.
+The fewer data being fetched, the faster the performance: a page often needs to fetch some data on page load; a page that fetches 100 things on page load will load faster than a page that fetches 1 million data items.

 19. AI Powered